Middleton, Nova Scotia: Institutions

 Middleton is home to two public schools: Annapolis East Elementary School serves grades Primary-5, and Middleton Regional High School serves grades 6-12.
 The town is also home to a Nova Scotia Community College campus.

 Soldiers Memorial Hospital is located in the town and provides tertiary care services for the eastern part of Annapolis County.
 The provincial government funded construction of the 50-bed Heart of the Valley Long Term Care Centre in the town which opened in late 2009.

 Middleton is home to the Annapolis Valley MacDonald Museum, which is housed in the original Macdonald Consolidated School.
 This school, founded in 1903, was the first consolidated school in Canada, established with a grant from the Macdonald Tobacco Company of Montreal.
 The museum has many travelling exhibits, and is the home of the Nova Scotia Museum Clock collection.

+The former Dominion Atlantic/Canadian Pacific Railway station is now home to the Middleton Railway Museum, dedicated to the history of transportation in the town.